Trade guide

 No formal qualifications are required for domestic fencing, though a CSCS card is needed for construction sites.
 For commercial or security fencing, specific product training may be required by manufacturers.

-What tools do I need to start fence installation?
+What tools do I need to start fence installation?▼

 Essential tools include post-hole diggers, spirit level, string line, measuring tape, saw, drill, and basic hand tools.
 A van or pickup truck is essential for transporting materials.
 Total initial investment is typically £2,000-£5,000.

-Is fence installation seasonal work?
+Is fence installation seasonal work?▼

 Partially.
 Winter ground conditions (frozen or waterlogged) can make installation difficult.
 However, repairs, maintenance, and commercial work continue year-round.
 Many installers supplement with other landscaping work in winter.

-Can I specialize in certain types of fencing?
+Can I specialize in certain types of fencing?▼

 Yes.
 Specializing in security fencing, agricultural fencing, or high-end residential work can command premium rates.
 Commercial and industrial fencing typically pays better than basic garden fencing.

-Good next clicks if you want to compare routes, pay, or training paths.
+Good next reads if you want to compare routes, pay, training or live jobs before deciding.

 Ready to Start?